13 Signs Your Abusive Husband Is Changing

 - He reminds you about the bad things he would have done in the past, but isn’t doing anymore, which amounts to a subtle threat.

 - He tells you that you are taking too long to make up your mind, that he can’t “wait forever,” as a way to pressure you not to take the time you need to collect yourself and to assess how much he’s really willing to change.

 - He blames his behavior, the situation or his choices on you.

 - He says, “I’m changing.
 I’m changing.” but you don’t feel it.

-I encourage you to register for Coach Gaelyn’s individual sessions Emotional Abuse: Is It Really Happening To Me?
-Becoming eduated about abuse helped me put all my husband’s past and current attitudes, behaviors, and choices in perspective.
+I encourage you to register for Coach Joi’s individual sessions about emotional abuse.
+Becoming educated about abuse helped me put all my husband’s past and current attitudes, behaviors, and choices in perspective.
 It gave me a way to tell, even with a Do Not Contact Order, if my husband was safe enough to interact with.
 Because I did not see my husband take those critical steps, and he was exhibiting the behaviors listed in the “Signs He’s Not Changing” category, I held my no contact boundary and will continue to hold my boundary until my husband exhibits the recovery behaviors from this list.